-6.3.3 Rationale for the Assurance Requirements
+6.3.3 Rationale for the Security Assurance Requirements

 The selection of assurance components is based on the underlying PP [6].
-The Security Target uses the same augmentations as the PP, but chooses a higher assurance level.
+The Security Target for the P6021y VB uses the same augmentations as the PP, but chooses a higher assurance level.
 The level EAL6 is chosen in order to meet assurance expectations of digital signature applications and electronic payment systems.
-Additionally, the requirement of the PP [6] to choose at least EAL4 is fulfilled.

 The rationale for the augmentations is the same as in the PP. The assurance level EAL6 is an elaborated pre-defined level of the CC, part 3 [3].
 The assurance components in an EAL level are chosen in a way that they build a mutually supportive and complete set of components.
-The requirements chosen for augmentation do not add any dependencies, which are not already fulfilled for the corresponding requirements contained in EAL 6.
-Therefore, these components add additional assurance to EAL 6, but the mutual support of the requirements is still guaranteed.
+The requirements chosen for augmentation do not add any dependencies, which are not already fulfilled for the corresponding requirements contained in EAL6, respectively.
+Therefore, these components add additional assurance to EAL6, but the mutual support of the requirements is still guaranteed.

 As stated in the Section 6.3.3 of the PP [6], it has to be assumed that attackers with high attack potential try to attack smartcards used for digital signature applications or payment systems.
-Therefore specifically AVA\VAN.5 was chosen by the PP [6] in order to assure that even these attackers cannot successfully attack the TOE.
+Therefore specifically AVA\VAN.5 was chosen by the PP [6] in order to assure that even these attackers cannot successfully attack the P6021y VB.

-6.3.4 Security Requirements are internally Consistent
+6.3.4 Security Requirements are Internally Consistent

-The discussion of security functional requirements and assurance components in the preceding sections has shown that mutual support and consistency are given for both groups of requirements.
-The arguments given for the fact that the assurance components are adequate for the functionality of the TOE also show that the security functional and assurance requirements support each other and that there are no inconsistencies between these groups.
+The discussion of security functional requirements and assurance requirements in the preceding sections has shown that mutual support and consistency are given for both groups of requirements.
+The arguments given for the fact that the assurance components are adequate for the functionality of the P6021y VB also show that the security functional requirements and assurance requirements support each other and that there are no inconsistencies between these groups.

-The security functional requirements required to meet the security objectives O.Leak-Inherent, O.Phys-Probing, O.Malfunction, O.Phys-Manipulation and O.Leak-Forced also protect the cryptographic algorithms, the integrity support of data stored in EEPROM and the memory access/separation control function as well as the access control to Special Function Register implemented according to the security functional requirement FCS\COP.1[HW\DES], FCS\COP.1[HW\AES], FDP SDI.2[HW] FDP ACC.1[MEM], FDP\ACC.1[SFR] with reference to the Access Control Policies defined in FDP ACF.1[MEM] and FDP ACF.1[SFR].
-Therefore, these security functional requirements support the secure implementation and operation FCS\COP.1[HW\DES], FCS\COP.1[HW\AES] and of FDP\ACC.1 with FDP\ACF.1 as well as the dependent security functional requirements.
+The security functional requirements FDP\SDC.1 and FDP\SDI.2 address the protection of user data in the specified memory areas against compromise and manipulation.
+The security functional requirements required to meet the security objectives O.Leak-Inherent, O.Phys-Probing, O.Malfunction, O.Phys-Manipulation and O.Leak-Forced also protect the cryptographic algorithms, the integrity support of data stored in EEPROM and the memory access/separation control function as well as the access control to Special Function Register implemented according to the security functional requirement FCS\COP.1[TDES], FCS\CKM.4[TDES], FCS\COP.1[AES], FCS\CKM.4[AES], FDP\SDI.2[HW], FDP\SDI.2[FW], FDP\SDI.2[EEPROM], FDP\SDI.2[RAM], FDP\SDI.2[RAM], FDP\SDC.1[EEPROM], FDP\SDC.1[MEM], FDP\ACC.1[MEM] and FDP\ACC.1[SFR] with reference to the Access Control Policies defined in FDP\ACF.1[MEM] and FDP\ACF.1[SFR].
+Therefore, these security functional requirements support the secure implementation and operation of FCS\COP.1[TDES], FCS\CKM.4[TDES], FCS\COP.1[AES], FCS\CKM.4[AES] and of FDP\ACC.1 with FDP\ACF.1 as well as the dependent security functional requirements.